muratk3n/thirdwave/en/README.md

 ---

 Fast digital payments are a good thing of course.
-But a fiat currency needs the ability to have its money base to expand depending on political decisions.
+But a fiat currency needs the ability to have its money base expand depending on political decisions.

 ---